Thanks for visiting our website. We want to give you some free advices to achieve high building standards for your home.

 Many existing houses are struggling with draughts, coming straight out of the ceiling.
 Please ensure a proper

 sealing around all joistes and beams which reach into the cavity.
 Cavity wall insulation does not create airtightness!

-Suspended Ceilings are in need of plaster as well
+Suspended Ceilings are in need of an air tightness strategy as well